Admissions and Aid FAQs During COVID-19

 Prospective applicants will not be penalized for opting to receive pass/fail marks on their transcripts due to an unexpected shift to remote learning.
 Adelphi University will also consider the conditions of Spring 2020 in evaluation of incoming college credit and will accept non-letter grades (Pass or Satisfactory) coursework for credit.
 Individual program requirements for major-specific curriculum will be reviewed on an individual basis.

 Yes.
-Admission to Adelphi University will become standardized-test-optional for current high school juniors applying for admission for fall 2021, recognizing the difficulty of taking SATs and ACTs during the pandemic.
+Admission to Adelphi University is currently SAT/ACT optional for high school students applying for admission for fall 2022.
 Students will have the option, but not the requirement, to submit the SAT or ACT for fall 2021 and spring 2022 admission.
 View our Press Release.

 For Graduate Students